jlmelville/drnb/docs/plugin-protocol.md

 plugin runner.
 All plugins must follow these rules so `src/drnb/plugins/external.py` can launch them safely.

+## Location

+The embedder plugins all live under the `plugins` folder.
+The SDK that supports the protocol for sharing data between a plugin and the drnb core is in `plugin-sdks`.
+There is one SDK per python version, so as and when I decide to migrate to newer versions of python new SDKs will appear with the python version at the end e.g. `drnb-plugin-sdk-312` is for Python 3.12.
+This allows both the drnb core and the plugins to vary the version of python they support.

 ## Request layout

 `ExternalEmbedder` writes a JSON request file alongside the serialized inputs in a